Q: I am unable to appear for my arraignment on the date that I was given. Can I reschedule it?

 Q: Can I speak to the Judge in an attempt to resolve the matter?

-However, if you would like to address an issue regarding your case (i.e. motion to continue, request for legal defender), you may file a motion with the court clerk.
+However, if you would like to address an issue regarding your case (i.e. motion to continue, request for legal defender), you may set a hearing or file a motion with the Court Clerk.

 Q: Do I need an attorney to represent me?